Submissions are currently closed as of 11:59 PM, Jan 20, 2018.

 Formatting / Sending

-I’m loosening up the actually formatting requirements a bit.
+I’ve loosened up the formatting requirements a bit.
 Of course, standard short story format is fine, but not necessary.

-- Permitted file formats are doc, docx, odt, rtf, even plain text with markdown.
+- Permitted file formats are doc, docx, odt, rtf, even txt or plain text with markdown.

-- Go ahead and put italics in italics.
+- Go ahead and put italics in italics if you’d like.

 - Put your name & contact information at the top of the file.